Questions and Answers

 What is the role of BMS and Pfizer in ARISTA-USA?

 BMS and Pfizer provide the funding support for ARISTA-USA.
-All eligible submissions will be reviewed based on area of interest, originality, scientific merit, and feasibility by the external, Independent Review Committee (IRC), which will also decide on prioritization for funding support.
+All eligible submissions will be reviewed based on area of interest, originality, scientific merit, and feasibility by the external, Independent Review Committee, which will also decide on prioritization for funding support.

-BMS and Pfizer will provide infrastructure and administrative support to facilitate the submission and the review process as well as notify applicants and distribute awards, as appropriate.
+BMS and Pfizer will provide infrastructure and administrative support to facilitate the submission and the review process as well as notify applicants and distribute research grants, as appropriate.

 How many ARISTA-USA research grants are available this year?